protyposis/gallerygrid.js/README.md

 ### Example code

 Here is a minimum example to get the grid working as expected.
-You can also check the source code of the [demo](./demo.html) for a more advanced example.
+You can also check the source code of the [demo](https://cdn.rawgit.com/protyposis/gallerygrid.js/master/demo.html) or [this website](https://www.lais-foto.at/pictures) for more advanced examples.

 HTML:
 ``` html